jbtiglao/README-generator/README.md

   ## Contributing
   To contribute to this application:
   - Submit a pull request.
-  - Your new features will be merged after approval and review.
+  - Your new features will be merged after review and approval.

   ---
   ## Tests